example42/puppet-splunk/README.md

           forward_server => [ "splunk.example42.com:9997", ], # Must be an array; use host:port format
         }

-To install the Splunk server form a custom url
+To install the Splunk server from a custom url

         class { "splunk":
           install        => "server",